Egg Salad Recipe

 Instructions

-- Place eggs in a large saucepan and cover with cold water.
-Bring to a rolling boil for 2 minutes, then cover and turn off the heat.
+- Place eggs in a large saucepan in a single layer and cover with cold water.
+Bring to a rolling boil for 2 minutes, then cover with a lid and turn off the heat.
 Let stand for 10-15 minutes.

 - Meanwhile, in a medium size mixing bowl whisk together mayonnaise, mustard, salt, black pepper, granulated garlic and dill.

 - Finely chop egg whites using a sharp knife.
-Transfer yolks and whites to the mixing bowl.
-Add celery, green onion and dill pickles (or relish) mix well.
+Transfer yolks and whites to the medium bowl.
+Add celery, green onion and dill pickles (or relish).
+Stir to combine.

 - Taste and adjust salt and pepper.
 Cover and cool completely for at least 2-4 hours then enjoy on bread, croissants or rolls.